influxdata/docs-v2/content/influxdb/clustered/admin/upgrade.md

 ### Apply the updated image

-Use the following command to apply the updated image configuration and update your InfluxDB Cluster:
+Use the following command to apply the updated image configuration and upgrade your InfluxDB Cluster:

 ```sh